CSC301H-Fall2013/JuakStore/Install/readme.txt

 In the directory you would like to create your Django project type:
 `django-admin.py startproject <name of project>`
 Where <name of project> is replaced with what you would like to name your project

+6. Create static folder:
+Navigate to <name of project>/<name of project> and create the folder 'static'.
+The directory should be structured like this:
+<name of project>/<name of project>/static

 =============================